chipzoller/kube-vip/docs/index.md

 ## Overview

-Kube-Vip provides Kubernetes clusters a virtual IP and load balancer for both control plane and Kubernetes Services.
+Kube-Vip provides Kubernetes clusters with a virtual IP and load balancer for both the control plane (for building a highly-available cluster) and Kubernetes Services of type `LoadBalancer` without relying on any external hardware or software.

+Current solutions for building a highly-available Kubernetes cluster, when not in the cloud, often involve external hardware, which can be expensive, or external software, which can be complex and difficult to manage.
+For Kubernetes Service resources of type `LoadBalancer`, you are once again on your own if not in a PaaS environment.
+Kube-Vip addresses both of these by packaging them together and running them inside the same Kubernetes cluster they service, simplifying complexity, reducing cost as well as build times.

 The idea behind `kube-vip` is a small, self-contained, highly-available option for all environments, especially: